geovedi/book-notes/2021/the-code-breaker.notes.md

 ### Doudna Pays a Visit
 - Visit to James Watson's Home
-  - The author visits James Watson's home as per his request during a meeting he is barred from attending.
+  - Isaacson visits James Watson's home as per his request during a meeting he is barred from attending.
   - Watson discusses the conference book containing scientific paper abstracts, including Rosalind Franklin's image on the cover.
   - The conversation takes place in a sunlit room, with art, classical music, Elizabeth Watson, and Rufus present.
   - Careful conversation ensues, with Watson showing a measured approach.